Corvettefan101/CFNTabChat/README.md

     *   Navigate to and select the folder where you extracted the extension files (e.g., `CFNTabChat`).
 5.  **Extension Installed:**
     *   CFNTabChat should now appear in your list of extensions.
 You'll see its icon in your Chrome toolbar.

+### Installation (Firefox Add-on)

+CFNTabChat is also available for Firefox!
+You can install it directly from the Mozilla Add-ons store:

+*   **Install from Mozilla Add-ons:**
+    *   Visit the official add-on page: [https://addons.mozilla.org/en-US/firefox/addon/cfn-tab-chat/](https://addons.mozilla.org/en-US/firefox/addon/cfn-tab-chat/)
+    *   Click "Add to Firefox" to install the extension.

 ### Configuration (BYOK)